Imagineer99/Imagineer99/README.md

 ### [Project 2: Neural Novel](link-to-project-2)

-My portfolio, powered by Three.js, is a testament to the marriage of design and technology, providing a unique and memorable user experience.
+My personal website, powered by Three.js, is a testament to the marriage of design and technology, providing a unique and memorable user experience.

 ## <span style="color: #ff6600;">Blog & Insights</span>